 In the Northwestern Hawaiian Islands a pair of Common Mynas was first observed on Midway in early Dec 1971 (E 32:78), probably having arrived there on a cargo plane, given the lack of other records for any other island in this group.
 By 1977-1978 they were reported to be numerous (E 39:76), and Naval pest control agents were shooting them to prevent diseases and run-ins with aircraft.
 Control measures were not effective, as the population had increased to about 500 by the winter of 1979-1980 (Grant and Petit 1981) and was thought to be larger during the following winter (E 43:3).
-During the 1980-2000s population estimates varied between 200 (in 1983) to over 1000 (e.g., Grant 1982b, Richardson 1992, Baker et al. 1999), and variation on the Christmas Count of 25 in 1979 increasing to 1002 in 2001 and decreasing to 79 in 2007, but differing observers, population survey techniques, and seasons of effort may account for most of this variation.
+During the 1980s-2000s population estimates varied between 200 (in 1983) to over 1000 (e.g., Grant 1982b, Richardson 1992, Baker et al. 1999), and variation on the Christmas Count of 25 in 1979 increasing to 1002 in 2001 and decreasing to 79 in 2007, but differing observers, population survey techniques, and seasons of effort may account for most of this variation.
+Single-day counts on Midway during 2010-2016 were as high as 429 on 25 Dec 2011, but subsequent counts were all of < 60 birds.

-Birds introduced to Hawaii (and elsewhere around the world) are of the nominate subspecies A.t. tristis (Kannan and James 2001; PP examination); a darker subspecies (A.t. melanosternus) occurs in s.
+Common Mynas introduced to Hawaii (and elsewhere around the world) are of the nominate subspecies A.t. tristis (Kannan and James 2001; PP examination); a darker subspecies (A.t. melanosternus) occurs in s.
 India.
 Morphometric and genetic analyses indicate that founder effects and bottlenecks have differentiated Hawaiian populations from native populations quite substantially, perhaps to the level of recognized subspecies (Gibson et al. 1984, Baker and Moeed 1987), but that among Hawaiian Islands there is little differentiation, indicating gene flow due to movements of individuals between islands (Fleischer et al. 1991a).